ArDoCo/DetectingInconsistenciesInSoftwareArchitectureDocumentationUsingTraceabilityLinkRecovery/README.md

 ## Our Approach for TLR and ID & Baseline for ID

-To generate the results of our approach including the baseline of inconsistency detection (ID) you find everything in the directory `our-approach`
+To generate the results of our approach including the baseline of inconsistency detection (ID) you find everything in the directory `our-approach`.
-To get the results for our approach for TLR and ID you have to run certain JUnit Tests
+To get the results for our approach for TLR and ID you have to run certain JUnit Tests:

 * [TraceabilityLinkRecoveryEvaluationIT](our-approach/tests/src/test/java/edu/kit/kastel/mcse/ardoco/core/tests/integration/TraceabilityLinkRecoveryEvaluationIT.java)
     * `evaluateTraceLinkRecoveryIT`: Runs the TLR for non-historic project texts